orbisgis/h2gis/docs/dev/ST_AsWKT.md

 ### Description

-Converts a `GEOMETRY` into its Well Known Text value.
+Converts a Geometry into its Well Known Text value.

 {% include sfs-1-2-1.html %}